praneetdhoolia/praneetdhoolia.github.io/_posts/2025-01-20-universal-assistant-langgraph-mcp.md

 date: 2025-01-20
 ---

-My brother (who happens to be a UQ alumni) started this project on combining LangGraph with Anthropic's standardization effort: Model Context Protocol (MCP), to build a *universal assistant*.
+My brother (a UQ alumni) started this project on combining LangGraph with Anthropic's standardization effort: Model Context Protocol (MCP), to build a *universal assistant*.
 It was fun to contribute to it!
 This blog is a summary of [that project](https://github.com/esxr/langgraph-mcp).

 ---